Pandora's Box (Orchestral Manoeuvres in the Dark song)

-"Pandora's Box" (subtitled "It's a Long, Long Way" for the US release) is a song by English electronic band Orchestral Manoeuvres in the Dark (OMD), released by Virgin Records on 24 June 1991 as the second single from their eighth studio album, Sugar Tax (1991).
+"Pandora's Box" (subtitled "It's a Long, Long Way" for the US release) is a song by the English electronic band Orchestral Manoeuvres in the Dark (OMD), released by Virgin Records on 24 June 1991 as the second single from their eighth studio album, Sugar Tax (1991).
 The song, which deals with the less glamorous side of celebrity, was inspired by silent film actress Louise Brooks and is named after the 1929 film Pandora's Box in which she starred.

 The single was a top-10 hit in the United Kingdom and throughout Europe.
 Three remixes were made for this release, remixed by Danny Griffiths, Carl Segal, and Steve Anderson respectively.
 Anderson's shorter remix is the main single version.
 Additional remixes and edits appear on promotional and limited editions.

 Background

 Andy McCluskey wrote "Pandora's Box" about the silent film actress Louise Brooks.
 He told the Edinburgh Evening News in 1991, "I've been fascinated by her for eight or nine years now.
 The more I learned the more fascinated I became.
 [She's] absolutely the sort of woman you'd fall in love with on first sight and absolutely the sort of person that you desperately shouldn't go anywhere near."